Prolong the life of your home and contents

 Sun, wind and rain all cause roof tiles and windows to deteriorate and rot over time.
 This wear can gradually let water into your property, eventually causing more extensive damage and subsequent repair bills.

-- Gutters can become blocked with debris, preventing rainwater from draining safely away and instead to flow down walls eventually leading to water damage, damp etc.
+- Gutters can become blocked with debris, preventing rainwater from draining safely away and instead to flow down walls eventually leading to water damage and damp.

 - Cleaning gutters and downpipes on a regular basis will prevent a blockage from occurring in the first place.
 Unless you have the appropriate equipment and experience to do this yourself, we would highly recommend hiring a contractor to carry out this maintenance.